Deep dive

 When to go

-The Fiestas de la Vendimia, the harvest festivals, run roughly July through September, with grape-stomping, long lunches, and live music at the estates.
-That’s the peak season and the crowds prove it.
-For quiet, go spring or late fall.
-Winter days are bright and cool.
+The Fiestas de la Vendimia, the grape-harvest festivals, run roughly July through September, with grape-stomping, long lunches, and live music at the estates.
+Tequisquiapan’s broader Feria Nacional del Queso y el Vino traditionally lands around late May into early June and turns the town into one big cheese-and-wine party.
+Both are peak season, and the crowds prove it, so book beds and tastings well ahead.

 What a friend who lives here would tell you